helloIAmPau/webrtc/Readme.md

 ## Change release

-If you need to change the WebRTC release to build, open the `Makefile` and update the `RELEASE` variable
+If you need to change the WebRTC release, open the `Makefile` and update the `RELEASE` variable